Treatment Choice with Nonlinear Regret: Incompleteness and inadmissibility of singleton rules

 where $A(\cdot)$, $h(\cdot)$ are real valued functions, and $\tau\in[-\bar{\tau},\bar{\tau}]\subseteq\mathbb{R}$ for some $\bar{\tau}>0$.
 Then, any singleton threshold rule

 where $t$ is in the interior of the support of $\hat{\tau}$, is inadmissible. \end{thm}

 Theorem \ref{thm:inadmissibility} is again in sharp contrast with the existing literature.
 For the same one-parameter exponential family distributions, results from \cite{karlin1956theory} imply that singleton rules of the form \eqref{eq:singelton.exponential.family} are in fact admissible for the decision criterion of mean regret.
 Our results offer an opposite conclusion, demonstrating that the ranking of statistical treatment rules crucially depends on which features of the regret distribution the decision maker wishes to exploit.
 The homogeneity assumption on the shape of $g$ is a particularly convenient one that enables us to explicitly pin down a dominating rule in the form of \eqref{eq:fractional.rule.form} over $\hat{\delta}_{t}$, but is not required and can be considerably weakened.
-This class of homogeneous functions also coincides with what \cite{hayashi2008regret} calls regret aversion.
+This class of homogeneous functions also coincides with what \cite{hayashi2008regret} calls regret aversion.\footnote{Our proof is constructive, and requires boundedness of the parameter space to pin down explicitly a fractional rule that dominates \eqref{eq:singelton.exponential.family} for all values of $\tau$ in the parameter space.}